thingstelemetry/laravel-traccar/docs/introduction/getting-started.md

 # Getting Started

-**Track Telemetry Laravel Traccar** is a Laravel specific composer package that simplifies integration with the Traccar GPS tracking platform.
+**Things Telemetry Laravel Traccar** is a Laravel specific composer package that simplifies integration with the Traccar GPS tracking platform.
 It provides an elegant, expressive API to interact with Traccar’s REST endpoints.

 ## Why This Package?